-Knitting a chemo cap that will make a world of difference to a cancer fighter, plus links to patterns
+Knitting a chemo cap that will make a world of difference to a cancer fighter, plus free patterns

 How to knit the right chemo caps